Sign The Petition: change.org

 Preferred Options

 Correction – We previously stated that the APS proposal is for 69kV.
-That is incorrect, per my contact with APS.
+That is incorrect, per a contact with APS.

 The capacity is not being increased.
 APS has confirmed they are replacing the existing 12kV lines with new 12kV lines.